 We’ve given you the run-down on the best boozy Saturday brunches in Singapore to enjoy sans kids (assuming the rug rats are being looked after by someone else, elsewhere).
 And you’re more than sorted with our guide to the best kid-friendly restaurants in Singapore.
-But we all know the best of the free-flow bubbly runneth over at SUNDAY brunch.
+But we all know the best of the free-flow bubbly runneth over at these SUNDAY brunches in Singapore.
 Need to take your kids along?
-Never fear.
+No prob.
 There are plenty of hotels and restaurants in Singapore that will indulge the little ones while you concentrate on all-you-can-eat and drink.
 Cheers to that!

 Family-Friendly 5 Star Hotels